Code-Mine-Development/test-run/Backend/Interview topics (PHP).md

 # Interview topics (PHP)
 Following terminology can be discussed during the interview.
 Use all avaliabe to you sources (internet/books/etc.) to prepare youself for possible questions.
+Secion order is random and do not reflect difficulty or complexity of different topics.

 ## Section 0 - OOP Principals
 - SOLID principals